Chara (footballer)

-Fernando Agostinho da Costa (born October 10, 1981, in Luanda) better known as Chara, is a retired Angolan football midfielder.
+Fernando Agostinho da Costa (born October 10, 1981, in Luanda) better known as Chara, is an Angolan retired football midfielder.

 Chara has appeared for Petro Atlético since 2006 and has appeared with the Angola national team since 2006, although not called up to the national team until after the 2006 FIFA World Cup due to his lack of experience.
 He was called up for the 2010 African Nations Cup due to the injury to André Macanga.
 He has 17 caps for the national team.